 Castles

 Visitors can enjoy the promenade walk along the seafront from Swansea to Oystermouth Castle 4 miles (7 km) in Mumbles.
 The 12th century castle on a high ridge commands stunning views across Swansea Bay.
 Kings, lords and ladies have lived within the thick stone walls through centuries of turmoil.
 Look for the 14th century graffiti art and explore a medieval labyrinth of vaults, chambers and rooms.
 A variety of open air events are regularly held at the castle.
+Advance booking is required for groups over 15 and tours are available.

 Golf